 Public Health England: Returning to Secondary School: What Parents Need to Know (click here for the latest Government guidance)

-Government guidance - What Parents and Carers need to know about early years providers & schools this Autumn (click here)
+Government guidance - What Parents and Carers need to know about early years providers & schools (updated 8.1.21) (click here)

 Parents and carers can really help us to keep potential virus transmission down by following the guidance in our Parents: Keeping Stubbin Wood School Safe document.
 (Click here)

 Thursday 14 January - Updates to Department for Education (DfE) Guidance

 DfE has amended guidance for parents and carers.
 Significantly, this guidance now states:

 “Your child’s school or college will speak to you to identify whether your child needs to attend.
 You should keep your child at home if you can.
 They may ask to see simple evidence to check whether you are a critical worker such as your work ID badge or a pay slip.”